Food Preparation Basics for Growing Restaurants

 Food preparation is the actions that are performed to prepare food to either ensure that the food we consume is safe to eat or to enhance the flavor.
 For the purpose of this article, we're narrowing our definition of food preparation to ensuring that the food prepared by a growing restaurant is safe to eat.

-As it relates to ensuring that food is safe for consumption, food preparation can be broken down into four categories- cleaning, separation of ingredients, ensuring that foods are cooked to the right temperature, and proper storage of prepared foods.
+As it relates to ensuring that food is safe for consumption, food preparation can be broken down into four categories- cleaning of preparation equipment, separation of ingredients, ensuring that foods are cooked to the right temperature, and proper storage of prepared foods.

 The steps required for cleaning food depends largely on the type of food being prepared, but the importance of doing so is to remove dirt, bacteria, pesticides, and other potentially harmful materials that could make your patrons, and even your staff, sick.

-Additionally, food that isn't cleaned properly could leave dirt and bacteria on surfaces.
+Additionally, food that isn't cleaned properly could leave dirt and bacteria on surfaces or preparation equipment.
 When other foods are placed on these surfaces, cross-contamination could occur.
 However, cleaning doesn't just relate to your staff properly preparing the ingredients to be used.
 It also includes washing their hands, utensils, and surfaces properly and on a regular basis.

 Ingredients should be properly separated to avoid cross-contamination.
-For example, your staff should not use the same cutting board for poultry that is used for vegetables.
-Utensils, containers, and platters used for raw ingredients should not be used with cooked ingredients.
+For example, your staff or any preparation worker should not use the same cutting board for poultry that is used for vegetables.
+Utensils, containers, platters, and other preparation equipment used for raw ingredients should not be used with cooked ingredients.
 Certain ingredients should also be stored separately as well.